liam-mh/SAaD_8/ADR/Template.md

 - What are the positive and negative outcomes?
 - What will be affected (codebase, performance, security, etc.)?
 - How does this decision affect future decisions or systems?
+  ## Mitigation Strategy
+  - A short paragraph on minimising the consequences of the choice.

 ## Confirmation
 <!-- (Optional) Describe how this decision will be confirmed or validated. -->